A Deep Learning-Based FPGA Function Block Detection Method with Bitstream to Image Transformation: Experimental Results

-According to the bitstream format analysis results in Sec.~\ref{4_2_sec_bitstream_analysis}, the bitstreams are transformed into images by the proposed image-coded representation of bitstream.
+According to the bitstream format analysis results in Section~\ref{4_2_sec_bitstream_analysis}, the bitstreams are transformed into images.
 Taking Xilinx Zynq-7000 SoC Z-7020, Xilinx Zynq-7000 SoC Z-7030, and Xilinx Zynq UltraScale+ MPSoC ZU9EG as examples, the parameters for transforming the bitstreams into images are listed in TABLE~\ref{table4}.

-For instance, the bitstream length of ZC702 FPGA is 3.86 MiB.
-The size of the image-coded representation of bitstream is 900$\times$912$\times$3 bytes.
-So the representation compresses effectively the image to (900$\times$912$\times$3$\times$8 bits/32,364,512 bits)$\times$100\%=60.86\% of the original bitstream data.
+Note that the bitstream length of ZC702 FPGA is 3.86 MiB.
+The three-channel color image transformed from bitstream has a size of 900$\times$912$\times$3 bytes.
+So the transformation compresses effectively the color image to (900$\times$912$\times$3$\times$8 bits/32,364,512 bits)$\times$100\%=60.87\% of the original bitstream data.
 The effective compression mainly benefits from the drop of the configuration bits irrelevant to the logic resources.
 The parameters for transforming the bitstreams into images are set differently for the different FPGA devices and determined by the bitstream format information of FPGA devices.

-The Vivado implemented designs and the image-coded representation of bitstream of Xilinx Zynq-7000 SoC Z-7020, Xilinx Zynq-7000 SoC Z-7030, and Xilinx Zynq UltraScale+ MPSoC ZU9EG are shown in Fig.~\ref{fig7}.
+The Vivado implemented design and the image transformed from the bitstream of Xilinx Zynq-7000 SoC Z-7020 are shown in Fig.~\ref{fig7}.
 The dark blue area in the Vivado implemented design represents columns of CLBs, the configuration bits of which are used for the bitstream representation.
-The corresponding relationship between the Vivado implemented design (shown in Fig.~\ref{fig7} (a), (c), and (e)) and the image-coded representation of bitstream (shown in Fig.~\ref{fig7} (b), (d), and (f)) for the same FPGA device proves that the mapping relationship between configuration bits and CLBs found by this work is correct and the image-coded representation of bitstream can reflect the adjacency of the programmable logic.
+The corresponding relationship between the Vivado implemented design and the image transformed from the bitstream for the same FPGA device proves that the mapping relationship between configuration bits and CLBs found by this work is correct and the image transformed from bitstream can reflect the adjacency of the programmable logic.

-In summary, the two challenges mentioned in Sec.~\ref{3_3_sec_Imagelike_representation_of_bitstream} have been overcome by the proposed image-coded representation of bitstream.
+In summary, the two challenges mentioned in Section~\ref{3_2_sec_transformation_from_bitstream_to_image} have been overcome by the proposed transformation from bitstream to image.